 - Who will look after the new volunteers?

-People also have different motivations for volunteering so it’s worth bearing this in mind when you go about trying to recruit them, some of the most common motivations include:
+Regardless of the connection your volunteers have with the club, people have different motivations for giving up their time and services.
+So, it’s worth bearing this in mind when you go about trying to recruit them, some of the most common motivations include:

 - To give something back